yozorajs/yozora/README.md

     index to delineate the matching range.
 And a lot of strategies applied to reduce duplicated matching / parsing operations.

-* Compatibility, the parsed syntax tree is compatible with the one defined in [Mdast][mdast-homepage].
+* 🩹 **Compatibility**, the parsed syntax tree is compatible with the one defined in [Mdast][mdast-homepage].

   Even if some data types are not compatible in the future, it is easy to traverse the AST for adaptation and modification through the API provided in [@yozora/ast-util][].

-* Extendibility, Yozora uses middleware to drive the tokenizers by internal algorithms to complete the parsing work, so it is easy to create and integrate custom tokenizers.
+* 🎨 **Extendibility**, Yozora comes with a plug-in system, which allowed Yozora to schedule the tokenizers through an internal algorithms to complete the parsing tasks.

+  - It's easy to create and integrate custom tokenizers.
+  - All tokenizers can be mounted or unmounted freely.

-  Some tokenizers of data types not mentioned in [GFM][gfm-spec] have been implemented in this repository, such as [@yozora/tokenizer-admonition][], [@yozora/tokenizer-footnote][], etc., And they are all built into [@yozora/parser][].
+    Some tokenizers of the data types that not mentioned in [GFM][gfm-spec] have been implemented in this repository, such as [@yozora/tokenizer-admonition][], [@yozora/tokenizer-footnote][], etc. All of them are built into [@yozora/parser][] in default, you can uninstall them at will, if you don't like it.

 ## Usage